Daniella Karagach: Dancing with the Stars

-Karagach joined the reality competition series Dancing with the Stars as a professional dancer for season 28; although she did not have a celebrity partner.
+Karagach joined the reality competition series Dancing with the Stars as a troupe dancer for season 28; although she did not have a celebrity partner.
 For season 29, Karagach was paired with rapper and singer Nelly.
 They made it to the finals and placed third on November 23, 2020.

 On the 30th season of Dancing with the Stars, Karagach was paired with basketball player Iman Shumpert.
 Despite a shaky beginning, the couple won the competition on November 22, 2021, making Shumpert the first NBA player to both make the finale and win.
 Karagach and Shumpert's contemporary piece to "I Got 5 on It (Tethered Mix)", for Halloween week, was hailed by critics and viewers as one of the best dances in the series' history.
 For her work on the season, Karagach received her first nomination for the Primetime Emmy Award for Outstanding Choreography.

 On the 31st season of Dancing with the Stars, Karagach was paired with actor and bodybuilder Joseph Baena.
 Karagach was unable to compete for the second and third weeks after testing positive for COVID-19; she was temporarily replaced by troupe member Alexis Warr.
 Karagach and Baena were eliminated on October 18, 2022, finishing in 11th place; Karagach's lowest placement to date.

 For season 32, Karagach was paired with singer-songwriter Jason Mraz.
 They made it to the finals and finished as the runners-up on December 5, 2023, behind actress Xochitl Gomez and Val Chmerkovskiy.

 For season 33, Karagach was paired with basketball player Dwight Howard.
 They were eliminated during the quarterfinals on November 12, 2024, finishing in 6th place.

 For season 34, Karagach partnered with The Traitors winner Dylan Efron.
+The couple made it to the finals, finishing in 4th place.